 How many Afghans are forcibly displaced?

-About 2.3 million people from Afghanistan are refugees and asylum-seekers, representing one of the largest long-term refugee situations in the world.
-According to the U.N. migration agency, some 700,000 Afghans were forced to flee their homes in 2021, adding to the 5.5 million Afghans who were already displaced in past years.
+About 2.1 million people from Afghanistan are refugees and asylum-seekers living in neighboring countries, representing one of the largest long-term refugee situations in the world.
+According to the UNHCR, more than 770,000 Afghans were forced to flee their homes due to increasing violence and unrest in 2021.

 Why is Afghanistan facing a hunger crisis?

 Recurrent drought, the COVID-19 pandemic, and years of conflict have all contributed to high levels of food insecurity in Afghanistan.
+Soaring food costs driven by the war in Ukraine have compounded the crisis.
 Malnutrition in children is exacerbated by poor childcare and feeding practices and by the spread of illnesses such as acute watery diarrhea.
 Afghans are also facing a water crisis, meaning communities are unable to get enough water for livestock and agriculture (as well as for drinking and hygiene).

 World Vision cares deeply about the needs and rights of children in Afghanistan, and we’re very concerned about their situation.
-Today, up to 13 million children need life-saving aid in Afghanistan, according to the United Nations (U.N.).
+Today, a projected 15.3 million children need life-saving aid in Afghanistan, according to the U.N.
+Children’s Fund (UNICEF).
 And 36% of Afghan children suffer from stunting — being small for their age — a common and largely irreversible effect of malnutrition.
 Drought and displacement caused by recent conflict and the secondary effects of COVID-19 have made conditions worse.

 Without peace and humanitarian access, Afghanistan’s children are at significant risk of violence, neglect, abuse, exploitation, starvation, and worsening malnutrition.
 Situations like child marriage, child labor, family separation, and mass displacements — as families leave in search of food — are all likely to worsen.
 Already, parents in the most desperate situations are making the unimaginable decision to sell one daughter for dowry money so they can buy food for all their children.